gvwilson/sensibleadventures/princess-bear/princess-bear.md

 The prince shrugged.
 "Thanks," he said, his voice breaking again.
 "But Sergeant Gyalpa is really in charge.
 You'll meet him when we get to town.
-And Sergeant Dambu too---she's our magician.
+And Sergeant Ramdu too---she's our magician.
 Mostly I just try to stay out of their way."

 "Well, you sounded pretty convincing to me," Noxy said.
 She lowered her voice half an octave.
 "You two keep an eye out."

 The prince smiled and cleared his throat.
 "I never go *looking* for trouble," he said in a falsetto voice.

 "I don't sound like that!"
 Noxy said indignantly.